opws/opws-dataset/docs/fields.md

 An alternate domain used as the account provider (for instance, Google services use google.com).
 Unless a field is specified here (for instance, https), values should be inherited from the specified domain, and records to do with account providers should be fetched according to the used domain.

+## distinguish.subdomains.level

+For sites that keep multiple subsites with separate account databases under subdomains, this will be a number describing what level of subdomain (from the root) should be seen as a distinct site using this profile.
+For instance, the profile for `slack.com` has a value fo `3`, as the third-level domain is where sites are distinguished (an account on `foo.slack.com` not being shared with `bar.slack.com`).

+Note that profiles for sites with distinct subdomains will use a `*` in URLs to represent the domain component that varies from subsite to subsite, like `https://auth.*.example.com/login`.

 ## reviewed.date

 The date and time that the profiled data was last reviewed for accuracy.